bendv/bendv.github.io/cv.md

 ---

 ## Technical Skills
-* **python**: expert user and developer in geospatial data handling using gdal, rasterio and other tools, scientific computing using numpy and scipy packages, high-performance computing with cython and implementation of various machine learning algorithms using the scikit-learn package
+* Expert user and developer in **python** and **R**: geospatial data handling, scientific computing, high-performance computing (cython), time series, statistical analysis and machine learning
-* **R**: expert user and developer in statistical computing, handling of geospatial data and implementation of time series analyses.
-* **javascript**: expert in geospatial data processing on the Google Earth Engine
+* Expert user, developer and educator of the Google Earth Engine **javascript** and **python** application programming interfaces
-* other languages: LaTeX, C++, VBA, IDL
+* Extensive experience with other programming languages, such as LaTeX, C++, VBA, IDL
 * Developer and co-developer of various R and python packages to perform geospatial processing routines and implement automated time series algorithms ([more info](../resources/))
 * Experienced user of QGIS, GRASS GIS, osgeo/gdal, ArcGIS, ENVI and eCognition software packages